Household Hazardous Waste

 Location: Georgetown Municipal Complex, 300-1 Industrial Ave.

-EVENT IS LIMITED TO 300 CARS.
-MUST HAVE CITY GARBAGE SERVICE TO QUALIFY
+EVENT IS LIMITED TO 500 CARS.
+MUST LIVE WITHIN CITY LIMITS (TIER 1 & TIER II CUSTOMERS) TO QUALIFY.

 TO REGISTER: Email Customer Care at customercare@georgetown.org or call (512) 930-3640.

-Residents can help us have successful and efficient event by following these simple rules:
+Residents can help us have successful and efficient events by following these simple rules:

 Acceptable Disposal Items: